secdev/scapy/doc/scapy/layers/smb.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you know what you're doing, then the High-Level smbclient might not be enough for you.
 You can go a level lower using the :class:`~scapy.layers.smbclient.SMB_SOCKET`.
+You can instantiate the object directly or via the :meth:`~scapy.layers.smbclient.SMB_SOCKET.from_tcpsock` helper.

 Let's write a script that connects to a share and list the files in the root folder.